kraj/meta-clang/README.md

 # Default C++ Standard Library Switch

-Using RUNTIME variable will select which C++ runtime is used, however it can be overridden if needed to by modifying `LIBCPLUSPLUS` variable, usually defaults used by `RUNTIME` are best fit. e.g. below we select LLVM C++ as default C++ runtime.
+Using TC_CXX_RUNTIME variable will select which C++ runtime is used, however it can be overridden if needed to by modifying `LIBCPLUSPLUS` variable, usually defaults used by `TC_CXX_RUNTIME` are best fit. e.g. below we select LLVM C++ as default C++ runtime.

 ```shell